-This item allows the user to determine how long CPU3 should operate at the power limit set by the user for the item above.
+This item allows the user to determine how long DDR1 should operate at the power limit set by the item above.
 Use the number keys on your keyboard to enter the value.
-Enter 0 to use the manufacturer's default setting.
+Enter 0 to use the manufacture default setting.